CHTC/chtc-website-source/_uw-research-computing/hpc-transition-2023.md

 instead of `univ2` or `univ3`.
 We also recommend the following changes because most of our nodes now have 128 cores, so requesting multiple nodes is not advantageous if your jobs are smaller than 128 cores.
-We also now recommend requesting memory per core instead of memory per node, for similar reasons.
+We also now recommend requesting memory per core instead of memory per node, for similar reasons, using the `--mem-per-cpu` flag with units of MB.
 Here are our recommendations for different sized jobs:

 <table>
 	<tr>